melissamcewen/build-a-bot-workshop/bot-design.md

     * dislikes
       * Well there is this man in town named Gaston.
 Boorish, brainless.
 He thinks I would want to be his wife.
 Can you imagine?
 * About you
   * I was just about to go for a walk in town, get a new book to read.
 I love reading.
 The library makes our small corner of the world feel big.
+Would you like to know more about the town?
+Or about my family?
     * The town
       * Our town isn't much.
 A quiet village, every day like the one before.
 Little town, full of little people.
 I want much more than this provincial life!
     * Your family